Oleum: Sulfuric acid production

 This means that sulfuric acid above said concentration will readily degenerate until it reaches 98.3%; this is impractical in some applications such as synthesis where anhydrous conditions are preferred (like alcohol eliminations).
-The addition of sulfur trioxide allows the concentration to be increased by means of Le Chatelier's principle.
+Adding sulfur trioxide alters the chemical equilibrium, allowing concentration to be increased beyond 98.3%.

 As an intermediate for transportation

-Oleum is a useful form for transporting sulfuric acid compounds, typically in rail tank cars, between oil refineries (which produce various sulfur compounds as a byproduct of refining) and industrial consumers.
+Oleum is a useful form for transporting sulfuric acid compounds, typically in rail tank cars, between oil refineries, which produce various sulfur compounds as a byproduct of refining, and industrial consumers.

 Certain compositions of oleum are solid at room temperature, and thus are safer to ship than as a liquid.
 Solid oleum can be converted into liquid at the destination by steam heating or dilution or concentration.
 This requires care to prevent overheating and evaporation of sulfur trioxide.
 To extract it from a tank car requires careful heating using steam conduits inside the tank car.
 Great care must be taken to avoid overheating, as this can increase the pressure in the tank car beyond the tank's safety valve limit.

-In addition, oleum is less corrosive to metals than sulfuric acid, because there is no free water to attack surfaces.
+In addition, oleum lacks free water to attack surfaces, making it less corrosive to metals.
 Because of that, sulfuric acid is sometimes concentrated to oleum for in-plant pipelines and then diluted back to acid for use in industrial reactions.

+The freezing point of oleum varies strongly and non-monotonically with concentration, and so small shifts in concentration (up or down) can lead to oleum unexpectedly freezing in pipes as temperatures as high as 35 C, or remaining liquid at temperatures as low as 0 C.

-In Richmond, California in 1993 a significant release occurred due to overheating, causing a release of sulfur trioxide that absorbed moisture from the atmosphere, creating a mist of micrometre-sized sulfuric acid particles that formed an inhalation health hazard.
-This mist spread over a wide area.
+In Richmond, California in 1993 a tank car of oleum overheated and released sulfur trioxide, creating a mist of micrometre-sized sulfuric acid particles that spread over a wide area.